A rundown of stories from Thursday 14 February including programme highlights and comment.

 Ofsted's director of schools policy, Michael Cladingbowl, explains that the regulator has issued a report that says there is not enough strenuous, physical activity in many of England's school PE lessons.
 Baroness Sue Campbell, chair of the Youth Sport Trust, outlines what need to be done.

-Stephanie Flanders, the BBC’s economics editor, and Kate Barker, former member of the Bank of England's Monetary Policy Committee, analyse the Office for National Statistics' findings that the average British worker is nearly 40% less productive than their US counterpart.
+Stephanie Flanders, the BBC’s economics editor, and Kate Barker, former member of the Bank of England's Monetary Policy Committee, analyse the findings of the Office for National Statistics that the average British worker is nearly 40% less productive than their US counterpart.